Improving Cancer Care for Underserved Communities in Metropolitan Atlanta

 As a member of the Alliance, the Georgia Cancer Center for Excellence (GCCE) at Grady Health System will continue to work with its community partners to improve access to cancer care and enhance patient engagement and coordination of care for vulnerable and underserved populations.

-GCCE’s community partners include the Avon Foundation, Susan G. Komen Foundation, YWCA, local Federally Qualified Health Centers and Georgia Center for Oncology Research and Education.
+GCCE’s community partners include the Avon Foundation, Susan G. Komen Foundation, YWCA, local Federally Qualified Health Centers and the Georgia Center for Oncology Research and Education.
 These partners offer community-based patient navigation support and a wide range of education and outreach services.

 A partnership with global nonprofit Planetree will allow GCCE to implement patient-centered services and earn recognition through the Planetree Designation Program.
 Collaboration with Emory School of Medicine and Morehouse School of Medicine will enable GCCE to train the schools’ residents and fellows in patient-centered care practices.

-The majority of GCCE’s patients are from low-income households or racial/ ethnic minority groups that experience substantial cancer-related health disparities.
+The majority of GCCE’s patients are from low-income households or racial/ethnic minority groups that experience substantial cancer-related health disparities.
 From 2010 to 2015, more than 80 percent of GCCE clients were African-American and one-third were uninsured.

 Many GCCE patients are diagnosed at a younger age (under 60 years old) and at a later stage in the disease than the national average.
 The most commonly diagnosed cancers among this group are breast, gynecological, lung and thoracic cancers.
 In addition, many GCCE patients have other diseases or medical conditions that complicate care.